youssriaboelseod/scratchpad/README.md

 ## Installing
 Go to [Github Releases](https://github.com/ravendevteam/scratchpad/releases) and download the latest version for your platform.
 (Currently Windows or macOS)

-To compile from source, make sure you have Pyinstaller installed, and then run either build.bat, build-macos.sh or build-linux.sh
+To compile from source, make sure you have Pyinstaller installed, and then run either `build.bat`, `build-macos.sh` or `build-linux.sh`

 ## Screenshots